nizos/horizon-policies-plugin/README.md

 python3 -m pip uninstall policy-ui
 ```

-**WARNING**: The uninstallation may fail if your CWD is */path/to/repository/horizon-policies-plugin/policy-ui* with the message
+**WARNING**: The uninstallation may fail if your PWD is */path/to/repository/horizon-policies-plugin/policy-ui* with the message

 ```Bash
 Found existing installation: policy-ui 0.0...